 Your goal as a pool owner is to maintain a healthy pool that is clean and clear.
 It’s the most important part of your pool’s maintenance.
 After all, nobody enjoys a pool that is cloudy or green with algae.

 Chlorine is likely your go-to source for keeping your pool cared for.
 But, sometimes, it needs a little extra help.
 You know, something that will help make the chlorine’s job a tad bit easier.
-Because, if we know one thing, it is that chlorine won’t do a pool any good if its levels are not balanced.
+Because if I know one thing, it is that chlorine won’t do a pool any good if its levels are not balanced.

 Sodium bisulfate to the rescue!
 Using this as a chemical to keep your pool’s pH and water alkalinity levels balanced can allow the chlorine to do its job – the way you intend it to.
 A properly chlorinated pool will not cause any building or corrosion, it should be safe to swim in, and you will have clear water that is free of nasty bacteria.